huangdihd/dlfetch/README.md

 ### 4. Install dependencies
 Use command `pip install -r requirements.txt` to install dependencies.
 ### 5. Enjoy it!
-Use command `python3 ./main.py to fetch your data`
+Use command `dlfetch`to fetch your data anywhere!

+---
+**If you like this project, please give me a star!**